-Additional information on the Top Executive:

-Records have shown no violation of the law within the past 10 years regarding:
+Additional information on the Top Executive no violation of the law within the past 10 years regarding:

-- 1) Being sentenced for criminal charges except for violations of traffic laws, petty charges, or similar charges. - 2) Being sentenced to bankruptcy or having assets controlled.
+- 1) Being sentenced for criminal charges except for violations of traffic laws, petty charges, or similar charges. - 2) Being sentenced to bankruptcy or having assets controlled. - Serving as an executive or an authority in a company or partnership sentenced to bankruptcy or whose assets are controlled.